 ThalesRaytheonSystems chose SonarQube and requested an administrative training session from SonarSource in order to speed up the adoption and onboarding process.
 Josiane Denis remembers her first impressions: “The SonarQube solution is very easy to use, and it is integrated in Jenkins to manage the jobs.
 It fits with ThalesRaytheonSystems needs, since we have many components, and many work packages, in different languages, and the notion of ‘views’ is essential.”

-Denis also praised the SonarSource team’s support and responsiveness in integrating ThalesRaytheonSystems’s rules for the C/C++ language, which were applicable for the broader C++ community, into the C/C++ plugin.
+Denis also praised the SonarSource team’s support and responsiveness in integrating ThalesRaytheonSystems’s rules for the C/C++ language, which were applicable to the broader C++ community, into the C/C++ analyzer.
 Another compelling feature for ThalesRaytheonSystems was the integration of the SQALE method into SonarQube, allowing the organization to precisely track the remediation cost for its technical debt.

-Now that SonarQube is fully integrated into ThalesRaytheonSystems’s environment and culture, development teams review software quality results regularly, and take concrete actions to improve the level of code quality in accordance with milestones and costs, and the portfolio management features allow software configuration managers to get results on global projects and the entire software portfolio.
+Now that SonarQube is fully integrated into ThalesRaytheonSystems’s environment and culture, development teams review software quality results regularly and take concrete actions to improve the level of code quality in accordance with milestones and costs.
+The portfolio management features allow software configuration managers to get results on global projects and the entire software portfolio.

 Going forward, ThalesRaytheonSystems has further plans to improve its software quality processes.
-It will add controls of unit tests and integration tests to its analyses.
-It is also planning to deploy the SonarQube Eclipse plugin in order to enable developers to detect and correct issues locally, directly within the development environment.
+It will add controls of unit tests and integration tests to its analysis.
+It is also planning to deploy the SonarLint Eclipse plugin in order to enable developers to detect and correct issues locally, directly within the development environment.